np-eazy/Pentaquad/README.md

 Pentaquad is a web game of a more complex Tetris variant, which features different gravity modes and objectives for clearing specific targets rather than filled lines in the original game.

+Start game: like any other React App(); npm run start and open localhost:3000

 Holdable controls: (TODO: implement different logic for holdable controls)d
 - W: move piece up
 - A: move piece left